emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 that contains everything needed for this particular script, which in our case is the `test` directory.

-Next up, we’re deciding where to put the output and error logs.
+Next up, we’re deciding where to put the standard output and standard error logs.
 These files will be simple text files that contain all of the output or error messages from your scripts, which will be invaluable when something goes wrong.
 You’ll notice that I created a directory under `testing` called `slurm_log`, where these will be stored.
 You can go ahead and create this directory using `mkdir`.
 Another thing to note is that the `%j` in each of these text file names will get turned into the unique job ID number that gets created when you submit a job.
 What’s nice about this is that you can submit the same script multiple times, maybe tweaking it between runs, and each run will get a unique pair of output and error files.
 This makes it much easier to fix problems with scripts.

 The next two directions are telling SLURM some stuff about how to allocate resources for your job.
 A job’s priority affects how your job